-Wellbeing Objectives This report links to NWFRA's long-term well-being objectives.
-Ensures that the purchase of assets to support front line service delivery is prudent, affordable and sustainable.
-Ensures there is sufficient investment in infrastructure to enable the service to provide emergency responses and prevention work well in to the future.
+Wellbeing Objectives This report links to the Authority's long-term well-being objectives ensuring that the purchase of assets to support front line service delivery is prudent, affordable and sustainable.
+Effective treasury management arrangements ensure that there is sufficient investment in infrastructure to enable the service to provide emergency responses and prevention work well in to the future.
 Budget Budget is set annually for capital financing in line with the Treasury report.
 Legal The regulatory framework is set out in paragraph 1.
-Staffing None Equalities/Human Rights/Welsh Language None Risks Investment of surplus funds - there is a risk that the financial institution in which the service's funds are invested could fail with a loss of part of the principal invested.
+Staffing None Equalities/Human Rights/Welsh Language None Risks Investment of surplus funds - there is a risk that the financial institution in which North Wales Fire and Rescue Service's (the Service) funds are invested could fail with a loss of part of the principal invested.
 However, one of the purposes of the report is to mitigate this risk.